geekyayush/bend-lang/README.md

 This guide is an open-source project hosted on GitHub, and we welcome contributions from the Bend community.
 Whether it's fixing a typo, improving explanations, or adding new examples, your contributions help make this resource better for everyone.

+> We use [mdBook](https://github.com/rust-lang/mdBook) which generates the documentation website using markdown files.
+(Another awesome project from Rust community ❤️)

 To contribute, please:

 1. Fork the repository.